-Elddis and Buccaneer Customer Care Delves lane Consett County Durham DH8 7PE www.elddis.co.uk This form is also available for you to print from our web site.

-NOTIFICATION OF CHANGE OF OWNERSHIP

-Previous owner details (if known):

-Name:

-Address:

-Post code:

-Email:

-New owner details:

-Name:

-Address:

-Post code:

-Daytime telephone number:

-Email:

-Details of Caravan:

-Range: Model:

-Vehicle identification number (17 digits):

-In order for you warranty to remain valid, your caravan must have been serviced annually by an Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook.
-If you do not want to receive information about products and services from Elddis or Buccaneer, pleas
+The Explorer Group Ltd Customer Care Delves lane Consett County Durham DH8 7PF www.elddis.co.uk This form is also available for you to print from our web site.
+NOTIFICATION OF CHANGE OF OWNERSHIP Previous owner details (if known): Post code: Fmail: New owner details: Post code: Details of Caravan: Range: Model: Vehicle identification number (17 digits): In order for you warranty to remain valid, your caravan must have been serviced annually by an Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook.
+If you do not want to receive information about products and services from Elddis or Buccaneer, please tick.

-tick.